kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 ```

 The ListenerSet `user-listenerset` should be marked as Conflicted, as the `parent-gateway`
-have a listener definition called `foo` that conflicts with the ListenetSet definition
+has a listener definition called `foo` that conflicts with the ListenetSet definition
-called `myapp`, as the following:
+called `myapp`.
+The conflict happens because hostname is the same on both `ListenerSet`
+but they use different termination TLS certificates:

 ```yaml
 apiVersion: gateway.networking.x-k8s.io/v1alpha1